2011 Nobel Prize in Literature

 The 2011 Nobel Prize in Literature was awarded to the Swedish poet Tomas Tranströmer (1931–2015) "because, through his condensed, translucent images, he gives us fresh access to reality."
 He is the seventh Swedish author to become a recipient of the prize after Harry Martinson and Eyvind Johnson were jointly awarded in 1974.

 Laureate

-Tomas Tranströmer has this ability to draw out the great and wonderful from the mundane.
+Tomas Tranströmer is noted for his ability to draw out the great and wonderful from the mundane.
 Since his writing debut in the 1950s with 17 dikter ("17 Poems", 1954) and Hemligheter på vägen ("Secrets on the Way", 1958), Tranströmer's poetry has been characterized by its "everyday roots", and a striving after simplicity that allows room for its reader to marvel and to concentrate.
-His poems are marked by rich, keen and original imagery.
+Critics have lauded his poems for their rich, keen and original imagery.
 Two of Tranströmer's greatest interests, nature and music, have also left deep impressions on his writing.
-His famous literary collections include Östersjöar ("Baltics", 1974), För levande och döda ("For the Living and the Dead", 1989), Sorgegondolen ("The Sorrow Gondola", 1996), and Den stora gåtan ("The Great Enigma", 2004).
+His literary collections include Östersjöar ("Baltics", 1974), För levande och döda ("For the Living and the Dead", 1989), Sorgegondolen ("The Sorrow Gondola", 1996), and Den stora gåtan ("The Great Enigma", 2004).